 If you train Jiu Jitsu or Mixed Martial Arts, you will know the amount of time spent being the dummy for positional drilling can be both painful and time consuming.
 Although this is a part of training ground skills we have all had to endure at one point, there is an alternative, and that is to use the floor based version of a heavy bag: The grappling dummy!

 First, Pete looks at the differences between the two grappling dummies in his review; noting the options for training and how he has used them in both class and one to one training.

-The freestyle dummy being the preference for MMA ground and pound, conditioning and throwing, and the Motion Master being a great option for positional training in Brazilian Jiu Jitsu.
+The Freestyle Dummy is the preference for MMA ground and pound, conditioning and throwing, and the Motion Master is a great option for positional training in Brazilian Jiu Jitsu.
 He then moves on to a series of techniques showing ways in which position training can be incorporated using these versatile training aids.

-If you are a coach and require showing techniques to a student, Pete points out the benefits of having a positional aid such as the Motion Master.
+If you are a coach and need to show techniques to a student, Pete points out the benefits of having a positional aid such as the Motion Master.
 This piece of training equipment allows him to both show the positions to his students, and watch exactly what his students do without the requirement for a third person.